godspeedsystems/gs-documentation/docs/microservices-framework/guides.md

 ```
 Check the auto generated eventsource configuration file  `src/eventsources/<plugin-name>.yaml` to configure it as per your requirements.

-Then start writing events and workflows.
+Then start writing events and functions.

 ### How does the Godspeed CLI help developers?